cnapy-org/CNApy/constructor/linux/README.md

 # CNApy - A CellNetAnalyzer GUI in Python

-## How to run a script in the cnapy terminal
+## How to run a script in the CNApy terminal

 ```python
 import testscript